Skip to Content

 3. Enjoy a coffee with a view

-For those who enjoy a distinctly less active day out, The Coffee Cup cafe offers a range of delicious refreshments (along with some very tasty treats!).
+For those who enjoy a distinctly less active day out, there’s an on-site cafe offers a range of delicious refreshments (along with some very tasty treats!).

 Grab something hot to keep your hands toasty as you saunter around Dunree Fort or take a load of in the cafe’s comfy seating area!